Airport to Disneyland: Transport

 Personally I would go to Disneyland without a car and then rent one from a rent a car place near Disneyland.

 I like to use Select Rent a Car on South Harbour Boulevard because it is close to hotels and always has exceptional reviews.
 I’m never disappointed; always receiving top class service.
 The owner even gave me his personal mobile number just in case we got into any scrapes, whether car related or not!

 Here is the link: A Select Rent a Car

-There we have it!
+There we have all your transport options!
 Again, plenty of options for you!
 Not long now until we get to the good stuff so thanks for hanging in so far!